netbeen/gatsby-blog/README.md

 You can see the [Hello Wolrd](https://outtascope.tech/posts/hello-world/) page for the detailed style of blog posts.

-I also wrote a blog post about how I rewrite my blog with Gatsby: [我用Gatsby重写了我的博客](https://outtascope.tech/posts/gatsby/).
+I also wrote a blog post about how I rewrite my blog with Gatsby: [我用 Gatsby 重写了我的博客](https://outtascope.tech/posts/gatsby/).

 ```shell
 npm install # install dependencies